-One of summer's great pleasures is lazing in a hammock, just sleeping, reading, or doing nothing at all.
-But first, you need a hammock.
-Here are some great DIY ideas for creating a beautiful, relaxing hammock of your very own.
+One of summer's great pleasures is lazing in a hammock, sleeping, reading, or doing nothing at all.
+Here are some great homemade hammock ideas for creating a beautiful, relaxing chill zone of your very own.

-What else says summer like a hammock gently swaying in the afternoon breeze?
+A DIY hammock is a game-changer for your outdoor space.
+What else says summer like a homemade hammock gently swaying in the afternoon breeze?
 If you do not love the styles—or the prices—of the hammocks you’ve seen for sale in stores, or if you’re looking for a productive way to earn your nap time, consider getting this season into full swing by constructing your own DIY hammock.
-Scroll down to check out five inviting designs, each one easy to achieve with a set of basic tools and only a small quantity of readily available materials.
+Scroll down to check out 12 inviting designs, each one easy to achieve with a set of basic tools and only a small quantity of readily available materials.

 We normally think of drop cloths as hardworking, durable, and unabashedly simple.
 As it turns out, those same qualities make a drop cloth perfect for reuse in a DIY hammock.
-Visit Martha Stewart to see how you can transform a 6′ x 9′ sheet of canvas, together with grommets and rope, into a lovely backyard lounger.
+Visit My Repurposed Life to see how to make a hammock using a 6-foot by 9-foot sheet of canvas along with grommets and rope.

 2. Sail Away

-To put a modern spin on the classic hammock design, opt to use rope in two colors.
+To put a modern spin on the classic hammock design, opt to use rope in two colors to make a DIY rope hammock.
 A list of the needed supplies can be found over at Design Milk, along with detailed instructions.
-We think that when it comes to de-stressing, the process of weaving a DIY hammock actually rivals the simple pleasure of lying on one.
+We think that when it comes to de-stressing, the process of weaving a homemade hammock actually rivals the simple pleasure of lying on one.